tonykyo3232/Online-File-Manager/README.md

 - [x] Connect Maven Spring Boot to MondoDB (Localhost)
 - [x] Able to list files and folders in a list of JSON format
 - [x] Able to upload/delete files and folders
+- [ ] Able to manage files and folders for different users

 Frontend
 - [x] Listing top-level and spec-level folders and files